camertron/use_context/README.md

 ## Usage

-There are three ways to use this gem.
+There are four ways to use this gem.
 As some folks are understandably uncomfortable using monkeypatches - especially ones applied to core classes and modules - you are free to choose the one that fits your preferences.

 ### As a monkeypatch